<em>Actinidia</em>, kiwifruit tree: planting, pruning, harvest

 - Exposure Sun, partial shade

-- Soil type rich and light
+- Soil type rich, light

 - Hardiness -15°C

-Various leaves: Actinidia deliciosa and Actinidia kolomikta (ornamental kiwi)
+Several foliage types: Actinidia deliciosa and Actinidia kolomikta (ornamental kiwi)

 This juicy pulp, more or less sweet, contains around 1,000 small black seeds at its centre.
 Its tangy flavour recalls green apple and is rich in fibre, vitamins C and E, carotin and minerals such as magnesium and calcium.
-Kiwai’s flavour is closer to gooseberry and is sweeter than traditional kiwi.
+Kiwai flavour is closer to gooseberry and is sweeter than traditional kiwi.

 Read also